lerna/lerna/README.md

 #### --skip-temp-tag

-When activated, this flag will make the publish process ignore a temporal tag publish while also also ignoring the `npm dist-tag ls` command from being fired.
+When activated, this flag will alter the default publish process by not creating a temporary tag and handling the process accordingly.
+Instead it will immediately publish with the proper dist-tag as [npm it self would](https://docs.npmjs.com/cli/dist-tag).

 ### Wizard